 What happens if my financial circumstances change and I can no longer afford to pay the fees?

 In addition to bursaries given at the time of entry, we make awards in some cases where the family has suffered unexpected changes leading to difficulty meeting the fees.
 This is very often as a result of a family bereavement, redundancy or illness.
 We do this to ensure continuity of a student’s education where possible, particularly for those who are nearing GCSEs or A levels.
-These awards are usually given on a short-term basis and are reviewed regularly.
+These awards are usually given on a short-term basis and are reviewed regularly and are called ‘Hardship Funds’.

 For parents, the Director of Admissions and Bursaries remains in contact throughout your time as a Latymer parent – to ensure you feel as happy here as your child, and become as big a part of the Latymer family.
 The Admissions Team, along with your child’s Form Tutor and Head of Year, are one of your main points of contact/liaison with the School.
 We hope this is helpful but do please call with any further queries.